 Cancer is classified by the part of the body in which it began, and by its appearance under a microscope.
 Different types of cancer vary in their rates of growth, patterns of spread, and responses to different types of treatment.
 That's why people with cancer need treatment that is aimed at their specific form of the disease.

-develop cancer during their lifetimes.
-Today, millions of people are
+will develop cancer during their lifetimes.
+Today, millions

 The testicles (also called the testes; a single testicle is also called a testis) are a part of the male reproductive system.
 These two organs, each normally somewhat smaller than a golf ball in adult males, are contained with a sac of skin called the scrotum, which hangs beneath the penis.
 The testicles manufacture the male hormones.
 The most abundant is testosterone.
 They also produce sperm, the male reproductive cells.
 Sperm cells are carried from the testicle by the vas deferens to the seminal vesicles where they are mixed with fluid produced by the prostate gland.
 During ejaculation, sperm cells, seminal vesicle fluid, and prostatic fluid enter the urethra, the tube in the center of the penis through which both urine and seminal fluid exit the body.